virgili0/Virgilio/Tools/DialogFlow.md

 ### Up and running with Flask and webhooks

+Dialogflow's APIs allow you to take action on your own systems based on conversational input, embed your conversational interface into your app or website, and dynamically change your agent's behavior.
+Dialogflow APIs center around three primary use cases:

+- Fulfillment: take action on your own systems based on conversational input.
+You can do things like querying a database or API to provide info to your users with any integration (Actions on Google, Slack, etc.)
+- Detect Intent API: Embed your conversational interface built with Dialogflow into your app, website or device.
+Call this API with a user's query to get back how your DIalogflow agent's response
+- Agent API: Dynamically change your agent's behavior by editing your agent's intents, entities and contexts.
+Do anything you can through Dialogflow console programmatically with Dialogflow's agent APIs.

+Here you can see a clear schema.

+Basically you want to have a .py file that builds the agent (with API calls), then you agent is ready to take in queries form the user and send them (once recognized the user query) to a backend application (your webhook).
+Your webhook can for example look inside a database for information, handle complex logic, in general the backend through fulfillment puts informations inside the response to the the bot (the lower gray block in attached to the webhook).
+In our case, the app inthe backend (the webhook) is built with Flask.

 ![Figure 1-1](https://raw.githubusercontent.com/dialogflow/resources/master/images/overview.png "1")

 ### Our agent, but with API calls
 ### Handling webhooks with Flask